 We can compute the RSS (Residual sum squared) with the square sum of (actual — predicted).

-In TSS (Total sum squared) we need to take squared sum of (predicted — mean value)
+In TSS (Total sum squared) we need to take the squared sum of (predicted — mean value)

-Best fit, as you can see as fit line getting poor the R-Squared value.
-Also, get reduce and become close to zero R-Squared lies between 0 to 1
+Best fit, as you can see as the fit line getting poor the R-Squared value.
+Also, gets reduced and becomes close to zero R-squared lies between 0 to 1

 0 < R-Squared <=1